-Winds can also cause irreparable damage so make sure to trim damaged tree branches well before-hand, and also collect any light objects, such as toys, cans and other airborne items that may be in the yard.
+Winds can also cause irreparable damage so make sure to trim damaged tree branches well beforehand, and also collect any light objects, such as toys, cans, and other airborne items that may be in the yard.

 To ensure your windows remain protected, you can line them up with plywood.
-Even better, you can install storm proof shutters.
+Even better, you can install stormproof shutters.
 If you have not done any of this and the storm is near, keep a distance from the windows and any other glass areas once the hurricane kicks in.

 4. Verify Your Insurance Coverage

-It is important to review your insurance policy to verify whether you are fully covered for any imminent damage.
+Prior to hurricane season, it is important to review your insurance policy to verify whether you are fully covered for any imminent damage.
 Usually, homeowners insurance covers such things as temporary repairs after a hurricane, in addition to extra living expenses that may come as a result of relocating to a new place and incurring expenses such as additional transport.

 However, homeowners insurance policy does not cover flood-related damages.
 As such, it is in your best interests to ensure you get flood insurance cover especially if you live along the coastline.
-You may also want to look into wind and wind-blown damage insurance cover.
+You may also want to look into the wind and wind-blown damage insurance coverage.
 Contact your insurance provider for more information on this.

 5. Further Steps to Protect Your Home